jenkinsci/appdome-build-2secure-plugin/README.md

 For full usage guidelines, see the Jenkins plugin registry listing.

-Resources

-How to Use Appdome Build-2secure plugin for Jenkins

 ## Issues

 Please report issues and enhancements through the [Github issue tracker](https://github.com/jenkinsci/appdome-build-2secure-plugin/issues/new/choose).